Is It Time to Replace My Roof?

 Ceiling Spots.
 Moisture spots and dark areas on your indoor ceilings can, of course, be indications that your roof has begun to leak.
 They can also be a sign that the flashing around vent pipes, your chimney, etc. needs to be re-sealed.
 If you have an attic with exposed roof beams and boards, you can inspect to try to see where the source of the water is coming from.

-If you begin to notice any of these problems with your roof, you should immediately contact a professional to do a thorough inspection of your roof.
+If you begin to notice any of these problems with your roof, you should immediately have a thorough inspection done of your roof.
 One of the tough questions will be whether it is better to patch a few bad areas of your roof, or if you need to do a complete roof replacement.
 The answer to this will be determined by the extent of your roof’s problem and its age.